SEA-ME/ADS_Object-Detection-and-Avoidance/README.md

 ## Mandatory Part

-1. Create a simulation environment with a vehicle, test track, and a suite of simulated sensors.
-2. Program the vehicle to detect objects using camera and sensor data and to determine safe avoidance strategies.
+1. Program the vehicle to detect objects using camera and sensor data and to determine safe avoidance strategies.
-3. Implement visual and auditory warning systems for alerting during autonomous interventions.
+2. Implement visual and auditory warning systems for alerting during autonomous interventions.
-4. Design and apply algorithms for steering and braking to facilitate safe object avoidance and lane changes.
+3. Design and apply algorithms for steering and braking to facilitate safe object avoidance and lane changes.
-5. Transfer the simulation model to a PiRacer, incorporating real hardware sensors and testing in a controlled environment.
+4. Transfer the simulation model to a PiRacer, incorporating real hardware sensors and testing in a controlled environment.

 </br>